AjeekDev/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is just for training purposes
+This is just an example repository for training purposes.
+.